 The Corporation is authorized to issue an unlimited number of Common Shares without par value.
-As at March 23, 2016, the Corporation had 55,024,279 issued and outstanding Common Shares.
-Only Shareholders of record at the close of business (Toronto time) on March 25, 2016 (the "Record Date") who either personally attend the Meeting or who have completed and delivered a form of proxy in the manner and subject to the provisions described above shall be entitled to vote or to have their Common Shares voted at the Meeting.
+As at March 24, 2017, the Corporation had 76,144,787 issued and outstanding Common Shares.
+Only Shareholders of record at the close of business (Toronto time) on March 24, 2017 (the "Record Date") who either personally attend the Meeting or who have completed and delivered a form of proxy in the manner and subject to the provisions described above shall be entitled to vote or to have their Common Shares voted at the Meeting.
+The list of Shareholders entitled to vote at the Meeting is available for inspection during normal business hours at the offices of the TSX Trust Company, 200 University Avenue, Suite 300, Toronto, Ontario and will be available at the Meeting.